rettersoft/docs/src/pages/docs/operations/sorted-set.md

 Sorted Set is an easy to use NoSQL database that you can put your records in order.

+- You cannot add more than 25 keys in parallel.
+- You cannot get more than 100 keys in parallel.
+- You cannot remove more than 25 keys in parallel.
+- You cannot run more than 10 queries in parallel.

 ```typescript
 interface GetFromSortedSet {
     setName: string